1995–96 Chicago Bulls season

 The 1995–96 Chicago Bulls season was the 30th season for the Chicago Bulls in the National Basketball Association.
+The Bulls became the first NBA team to ever win 70 regular season games, finishing in first place in the Central Division with a league-best 72–10 record, and earned the first seed in the Eastern Conference; the team also posted a league-best 39–2 home record at the United Center, and qualified for the NBA playoffs for the twelfth consecutive year.
+They defeated the Seattle SuperSonics in the NBA Finals in six games to become the NBA Champions.

+Season summary

+Off-season

 During the off-season, the Bulls acquired controversial All-Star forward and rebound specialist Dennis Rodman from the San Antonio Spurs, and signed free agents Randy Brown, and James Edwards.
 At mid-season, the team signed John Salley, who was previously released by the expansion Toronto Raptors; Rodman, Edwards and Salley were all teammates on the Detroit Pistons during the "Bad Boy" era, where they won two consecutive NBA championships between 1989 and 1990.

-The Bulls had the best team offensive rating and the best team defensive rating in the NBA, and are widely regarded as one of the greatest teams in NBA history.
+For the season, the Bulls revealed new black alternate road uniforms, which featured red pinstripes, a red, black and white trim, and the team's primary logo on both legs of their shorts; eventually, they would remove the pinstripes from their uniforms in 1997.